pcmoraesmenezes/Data-Science-and-Machine-Learning-Course/statistics in python/README.md

 Logistic regression is extremely powerful is compared with classic models in machine learning like linear regression.
 Deep learning is constructed based on logistic regression.

 Logistic regression is a classification algorithm that uses the log likelihood.

-i lov dick
+The goal of logistic regression is to find the probability of a certain event.